 However make dist should always recurse into both src/ and opt/.
 Because opt/ should be distributed even if it is not needed in the current configuration.
-This means opt/Makefile should be created unconditionally.3 configure should output the Makefile for each directory and define a condition into which opt/ should be built.
+This means opt/Makefile should be created unconditionally.

 There are two ways to setup a project like this.
-You can use Automake conditionals (see Chapter 20 [Conditionals], page 56) or use Autoconf AC_SUBST variables (see Section "Setting Output Variables" in The Autoconf Manual).
+You can use Automake conditionals (see Chapter 20 [Conditionals], page 59) or use Autoconf AC\SUBST variables (see Section "Setting Output Variables" in The Autoconf Manual).
 Using Automake conditionals is the preferred solution.

-6.2.1 Conditional subdirectories with AM_CONDITIONAL
+6.2.1 Conditional subdirectories with AM\CONDITIONAL